QuantUS-OpenSource/QuantUS/README.md

 Currently developed backends support quantitative ultrasound (QUS) backscatter analysis and dynamic contrast-enhanced ultrasound (CEUS) perfusion imaging analysis in both 2D and 3D.
 However, the plugin-based architecture allows for easy extension to additional QUS methods and analysis types in the future.

 Note that the GUI in this repository is incomplete.
-Specifically, the QUS GUI does not support numerical data exporting and the CEUS GUI only supports manual segmentation (i.e. no viewing of pre-existing segmentations, no analysis, no visualizations).
+Specifically, the CEUS GUI only supports manual segmentation (i.e. no viewing of pre-existing segmentations, no analysis, no visualizations).
 Please refer to the legacy version of the QuantUS GUI for more complete frontend support.
 More information about each backend can be found in their respective repositories.
 Also, support for batch processing is exclusively supported in the backend repositories at this time.

 ## Installation